GRDInvestmentSystemsConsultingInc/DataSourcing/README.md

 1. Provides greater understanding of the time series data that is available in FRED by centralizing data,
 2. Constructs a single dictionary upon which to build an automated data sourcing platform for analytical purposes (i.e. time series analysis, ML algo, charting, etc.)
-3. Constructs a list of time series mnemonics for a given FRED category, which can be easily integrated in addional code to call time series data from FRED
+3. Constructs a list of time series mnemonics for a given FRED category, which can be easily integrated into addional code to call time series data from FRED
 4. A programmatic approach to sourcing economic time series data

 ### Project Scope